All Episodes

 So doesn't that seem like the deck is stacked against Donald Trump and that that judge should have recused himself?

-But by a two to one margin, Jessica, the American people find Donald Trump more trustworthy than Hillary Clinton.
+But by a two-to-one margin, Jessica, the American people find Donald Trump more trustworthy than Hillary Clinton.

 Yeah.

-Well, I don't think that's I don't think that's remarkable because we know that Hillary Clinton well, I can give you a series of lies that Hillary Clinton has told.
+Well, I can give you a series of lies that Hillary Clinton has told.

 I mean, just on this week alone, we learned on her email scandal that she's told numerous lies.

-For example, with the IG report that came out, in spite of what Hillary is saying, we found out that uh senior department officials were not asked to approve her private email server.
+For example, with the IG report that came out, in spite of what Hillary is saying, we found out that senior department officials were not asked to approve her private email server.

 They weren't aware of the scope or extent of the use.

-I I did use personal email, but he didn't have a private server.
+I did use personal email, but he didn't have a private server.

-And technology guidelines by the time uh Clinton took over were more detailed and more sophisticated in spite of her claim.
+And technology guidelines by the time Clinton took over were more detailed and more sophisticated in spite of her claim.

 She told numerous lies this week alone.

-And I I think it's very serious.
+And I think it's very serious.

-I do think also that you know Trump had the untrustworthiness issues, and we know about you know the that's donation money that he wrote those checks once the media started looking into it, or I think half the checks.
+And we know about, you know, the vets donation money that he wrote those checks once the media started looking into, or I think half the checks.

-But either way, listen, these are two untrustworthy candidates, and I know that Rasmussen polled and found that he was more trusted than her.
+And I know that Ras Newsenpoll had found that he was more trusted than her.

 It was surprising to me.